Joe Larkin

 Bio

-With family roots planted in America soil from Ireland in the 1800s, Joe Larkin’s brothers would lay the military foundation for him during WWII.
-After fulfilling the promise Joe Larkin made with his dad to finish high school, he enlisted in 1948 and completed the required service just 6 months before the Korean War began.
-As soon as he was eligible to reenlist (replacement draft), Joe Larkin would be on the first ship headed for Korea in early 1951.
-His battalion was assigned to reinforce regiments fighting against the Chinese at the Punchbowl.
-Joe Larkin’s MOS (military occupational specialty) was a truck driver bringing supplies to the front lines and then he would haul timber to the front lines at the Battle of the Hook to provide reinforcements against the Chinese.
-He shared fond encounters with the Korean villagers and their appreciation for what the civilians had done, despite the fact that most at home on the east coast knew little about the war which upset him.
-Joe Larkin remained in the Marine Corps for 25 years, having served as a Lieutenant in the Vietnam War and he retired as a Captain.
+Joe Larkin was born in Philadelphia, Pennsylvania, in 1930.
+His family has roots in America, having immigrated from Ireland in the 1800s.
+His brothers laid a strong military foundation for him during World War II.
+After promising his father that he would finish high school, Joe enlisted in the United States Marine Corps in 1948 and completed his service just six months before the Korean War began.
+As soon as he was eligible to reenlist through the replacement draft, Joe was on the first ship headed to Korea in early 1951.
+His battalion was assigned to reinforce regiments fighting against Chinese forces at the Punchbowl.
+Joe’s military occupational specialty (MOS) was truck driver; he transported supplies to the front lines and later helped haul timber to support troops during the Battle of the Hook.
+Joe had fond encounters with Korean villagers, who appreciated the efforts of American civilians, even though most people back home on the East Coast were largely unaware of the realities of the war, which upset him.
+He served in the Marine Corps for 25 years, holding the rank of Lieutenant during the Vietnam War before retiring as a Captain.

 Video Clips